128technology/docs/docs/ts_session_processing.md

 ### Examining Utilization of Session Processing Threads
-To view and understand host CPU usage requires looking at the individual session processing threads _as well as_ the other threads in the system.
+To view and understand host CPU usage, you must look at the individual session processing threads _as well as_ the other threads in the system.
 This is due to how the OS scheduler works, distributing compute cycles to available CPUs.

-#### SSR version < 6.1
+#### SSR Versions < 6.1
-In software versions prior to 6.1, examining the utilization of the “PacketProcessing” thread can be achieved by viewing the output of the command `top -H d 1.0 | grep PacketProcess` from the OS shell, as seen below.
+In software versions prior to 6.1, examine the utilization of the **PacketProcessing** thread by viewing the output of the command `top -H d 1.0 | grep PacketProcess` from the OS shell, as seen below.

 ```
 [centos@SOL-DL360-DUT1 ~]$ top -H d 1.0 | grep PacketProcess